pinterest/querybook/docs_website/docs/integrations/customize_html.md

 ### Customize shortcuts

 You can view the list of shortcuts under `querybook/webapp/const/keyMap.ts`.
 If you want to customize it for users in your workspace, supply the `window.CUSTOM_KEY_MAP` variable.
 Here is an example that changes the run query shortcut from `shift-enter` to `cmd-enter`.
-Note that you can only override existing values which means adding a new key would be considered a noop.

 ```typescript
 window.CUSTOM_KEY_MAP = {